emrgnt-cmplxty/fermi/docs/0.old/front-end/introduction.md

 - signing transactions
 - sending transactions to the network

-`near-api-js` also supports interacting with other parts of the system and managing important Axion primitives including:
+`near-api-js` also supports interacting with other parts of the system and managing important Fermi primitives including:

 - keys and key stores
 - accounts